tnebooks/10th-science/question_v2/science/1-mark-questions/the-auxins-produced-by-the-apical-buds-suppress-gr.md

 ---
-choices: []
+choices:
+  - Parthenocarpy
+  - Phototropism
+  - Bolting
 answers:
-  - TBD
+  - Apical Dominance
 ---

-The auxins produced by the apical buds suppress growth of lateral buds is called----?
+The phenomenon where auxins produced by the apical buds suppress the growth of lateral (axillary) buds is called ----?